Enterprise Single Sign-On Playbook

 Centralize Application Access in Five Steps

-An Enterprise SSO service centralizes authentication to applications across a federal agency.
-It provides a single portal or access point for multiple agency applications, consolidates authentication policies, and extends multi-factor authentication to applications that do not support it.
-This reduces the cost of identity-related help desk tickets and other tasks.
-In other words, an SSO service provides a centralized access method for agencies and potentially other federal agency applications.
-This playbook outlines five steps when implementing an Enterprise SSO service.
+An Enterprise SSO service centralizes authentication to applications across a federal agency, ensuring identity continuity for the workforce.
+It provides a single portal or access point for multiple agency applications, consolidates authentication policies, and extends phishing-resistant multi-factor authentication to applications that do not natively support modern protocols.
+Implementing a centralized SSO service reduces the operational cost by minimizing identity-related help desk tickets and streamlining account provisioning.
+By establishing a unified access method, agencies can also create the technical foundation necessary to federate with other federal partners.
+This playbook outlines five recommended steps for implementing or modernizing an Enterprise SSO service aligned with the NIST DIRM Framework.

-1. Gain enterprise support to implement a capability.
-If your agency is not already using an Enterprise SSO service, then it should be planned and funded first.
-Part of this is usually building a business case on the advantages and benefits and also identifying the target state after SSO implementation.
+- Gain enterprise support: Gain enterprise support to implement a centralized Single Sign-on (SSO) capability.
+If your agency is not already using an Enterprise SSO service, prioritize planning and funding as the foundation of your Identity, Credential, and Access Management (ICAM) strategy.
+Part of this process involves building a business case that highlights the security and operational benefits, while defining a target state that supports modular assurance levels (i.e., IAL, AAL, and FAL) after implementation.

-2. Plan application integration by performing an inventory and analysis of your applications.
-To perform an application inventory, collaborate across your agency, look at network logs and financial records, and talk with application owners.
-Once you create an application list, analyze it for common authentication characteristics, such as supported protocols and user communities.
+- Plan application integration: Plan application integration by performing a thorough inventory and analysis of your applications.
+To develop this inventory, collaborate across your agency, analyze network logs and financial records, and consult with application owners.
+Once you create the application list, analyze it for common authentication characteristics, such as supported protocols and user communities.
+This analysis is essential for conducting the DIRA to determine the appropriate modular assurance levels for each service.

-3. Prepare SSO service integration by conducting an architecture review.
+- Prepare SSO service integration: Prepare SSO service integration by conducting an architecture review.
 Determine where agency user data is stored and how to connect it to the SSO service.
-Consider security integrations with Security Information and Event Management (SIEM) or other Continuous Diagnostics and Mitigation (CDM) tools.
+Integrate security integrations with Security Information and Event Management (SIEM) or other Continuous Diagnostics and Mitigation (CDM) tools to ensure visibility of authentication events.
+This integration supports the continuous evaluation of identity risks, allowing the SSO service to serve as a key enforcement point within a Zero Trust architecture.

-4. Integrate applications with the SSO service.
+- Integrate applications: Integrate applications with the SSO service.
 This usually follows a three-step process to configure, test, and release features to the user community.
+Focus on ensuring the SSO service enforces phishing-resistant MFA and provides identity continuity for both modern and legacy applications.

-5. Federate application access with other federal executive agency applications or other federal executive agency employees and contractors.
-Reuse existing federal employee or contractor identities, rather than repeat the process to establish a new identity for each application.
-Federating access includes establishing legal and technical agreements with partner organizations.
+- Federate application access: Federate application access with other federal executive agency applications for federal employees and contractors.
+Reuse existing identities rather than repeat the process to establish a new identity for each application.
+Federating access includes establishing legal and technical agreements with partner organizations to ensure identity continuity and meet FAL1 or higher requirements.

 Step 1: Gain Enterprise Support

 A centralized authentication service can benefit your entire agency, improving the end user experience and your agency’s security posture.
 As you build a business case, capture the strategic benefits tied to specific business benefits.
 It’s important to explain the purpose in the context of business objectives to gain support from agency executives and secure a funding source.
 Each strategic benefit may include a different agency program to collaborate with.
 Conducting a cost benefit analysis may help identify a funding source and gain further support.
-Federal cybersecurity requirements outlined in 6 USC 1523 reference each head of agency to implement a single sign-on trusted identity platform.
+Federal cybersecurity requirements outlined in 6 U.S.C. § 1523 reference each head of agency to implement a single sign-on trusted identity platform capable of enforcing phishing-resistant multi-factor authentication (MFA) in accordance with NIST SP 800-63-4.

 1.1 Understand the Fundamentals

 SSO is a technology pattern used to centralize authentication among multiple applications.
-The data is exchanged using an assertion protocol.
+The data is exchanged using an identity assertion protocol.
 The two main types of assertion protocols used in SSO are Security Assertion Markup Language (SAML) and OpenID Connect (OIDC).
 Table 1 provides a brief description of each protocol.
-This playbook focuses primarily on SAML and OIDC because they’re modern, vendor-neutral standards supported by almost all modern cloud applications.
-While this playbook does not describe how each protocol is designed, your SSO product or vendor should explain how their product supports each protocol.
+This playbook focuses primarily on SAML and OIDC because they’re modern, vendor-neutral standards supported by almost all modern cloud applications and are the primary methods for achieving FAL requirements in NIST SP 800-63-4.
+While this playbook does not describe how each protocol is designed, your SSO product or vendor should explain how their product supports each protocol in accordance with the Digital Identity Risk Management (DIRM) Framework.

 SAML or OIDC?

 Picking an assertion protocol is dependent on application support.
-If possible, defer to a more modern protocol such as OIDC if it’s supported by the application.
+If possible, defer to a more modern protocol such as OIDC if it’s supported by the application; however, legacy applications may only work with SAML, making it worth supporting both protocols to ensure identity continuity across the enterprise.
 Assertion protocols are specific to web-based (on-premise and cloud) or mobile applications.
-Some SSO vendors can extend their products to integrate with workstations, Virtual Private Networks (VPN), Virtual Desktop Interfaces, or other on-premise applications and services.
+Some SSO vendors can extend their products to integrate with workstations, Virtual Private Networks (VPN), Virtual Desktop Interfaces, as well as other on premise applications and services.
+These integrations enable the agency to enforce phishing-resistant multi-factor authentication (MFA) at Authentication Assurance Level 2 (AAL2) or higher, while ensuring that the underlying identity assertions meet FAL requirements.

 Figure 1: Enterprise SSO Overview